Configure Azure Kubernetes Service for SQL Server big data cluster deployments

 --kubernetes-versionparameter to specify a version different than the default.

-For an AKS environment, for an optimal experience while validating basic scenarios, we recommend at least three agent VMs with at least 4 vCPUs and 32 GB of memory each.
 Azure infrastructure offers multiple size options for VMs, see here for selections in the region you are planning to deploy.

 Create a resource group